angad-cheema/SEIRcovidmodel/README.md

 # SEIRcovidmodel
 Quick extended SEIR model I made in March 2020 to predict COVID 19 spread in Minnesota.
-Tried fitting constants to the past one week of data that was available.
-Rest of the constants were a combination of literature review and guessing.
+Added states like asymptomatic and hospitalized to extend the model.
+Constants were determined from a combination of fitting to the last week of data, literature review, and guessing.
 Wasn't very accurate.
 Entire project quickly written in mathematica.
 ## Model
 Model was based on an extended version of the SEIR model.